microsoft/TechExcel-Extending-Copilot-for-Microsoft365/index.md

 ![extensibilityIMAGEbyChatGPT.jpg](media/extensibilityIMAGEbyChatGPT.jpg)

-Contoso is a global company that sells a wide range of products and services through its e-commerce platform.
-Contoso has over 100,000 employees across different functions and locations and relies on various software tools and systems to manage its operations, customer relations, and innovation.
+Best For You Organics is a global company that sells a wide range of products and services through its e-commerce platform.
+Best For You Organics has over 100,000 employees across different functions and locations and relies on various software tools and systems to manage its operations, customer relations, and innovation.

-- However, Contoso faces several challenges with its existing IT infrastructure and software solutions, such as:
+- However, Best For You Organics faces several challenges with its existing IT infrastructure and software solutions, such as:

 - Excessive costs and complexity of maintaining multiple legacy systems and applications.